python/devguide/getting-started/git-boot-camp.rst

 By following the link to ``<commit_sha1>``, you will get the full commit hash.

-Alternatively, the commit hash can also be obtained by the following git
+Alternatively, the commit hash can also be obtained by the following Git
 commands:

 .. code-block:: bash